Honors & Awards

 At Cardinal Mooney, Pelini helped pave the way for fellow NU recruit Braylon Heard, who rushed for 1,973 yards and 24 touchdowns last season.

 Mark is the son of Vince and Diane Pelini, and he was born on Aug.
 27, 1991.
-Pelini is majoring in mathematics/history, and was named to the Nebraska Scholar-Athlete Honor Roll each of the past three semesters.
+Pelini is majoring in mathematics/history, and was named to the Nebraska Scholar-Athlete Honor Roll each of the past four semesters.
 Pelini has volunteered his time with Husker Heroes, Husker Hotline and as local school and hospital outreach activities.

 Pelini's Career Statistics